akegaviar/rpc-error-handler/Article.md

 ## Retry wrapper with delay

-A variation of the previous solution is to add a delay between each retry.
-We can do this by adding a `wait()` method that leverages the `setTimeout()` function and call it before each retry.
-Here is the wait and wrapper method:
+A variation of the previous solution is to **add a delay between each retry.** We can do this by adding a `wait()` method that leverages the `setTimeout()` function and calls it before each retry.
+Here are the wait and wrapper methods:

 ```js
 /**